Saints celebrated on the 15th of June

 During the Black Death, in the 14th century, there were outbreaks of hysterical dancing in Europe, seemingly caused by mental breakdown in the face of the irresistible incursion of mortality.

-Prayers were offered to St Vitus in the hope of allaying this “dancing plague”, and he became recognised as one of the Fourteen Holy Helpers to those in extremis.
+Prayers were offered to Saint Vitus in the hope of allaying this “dancing plague”, and he became recognised as one of the Fourteen Holy Helpers to those in extremis.
 Their group feast, on August 8, was abolished only in 1969.

 THE WEATHER PREDICTION

-(This article, entitled “Saint of the week”, was published in The Catholic Herald, paper edition, issue June 14, 2013.)
+This article, entitled “Saint of the week”, was published in The Catholic Herald, paper edition, issue June 14, 2013.

 Comments